Strategies for managing architectural technical debt that DON’T work

 Another deterrent is the cost associated with refactoring.
 Removing an integrated solution from the architecture demands significant development effort to ensure it doesn't negatively impact customers or hinder the delivery of new features.
 Once a solution is entrenched in the architecture, excising it becomes a challenge.

-To effectively manage Architectural Technical Debt, adopting proactive strategies is crucial.
-Specifically, this involves leveraging architecture visualization and observability tools, along with regularly conducting architectural reviews.
+To effectively manage architectural technical debt, adopting proactive strategies is crucial.
+Specifically, this involves leveraging real-time visibility into your system, effective collaboration workflows, and regularly conducting architectural reviews.

 By prioritizing architectural quality and timely addressing of accruing debt, software teams can prevent the debt from spiralling out of control.
 This proactive approach significantly mitigates associated risks and ensures the long-term success and maintainability of software systems.